reconcilerio/go-install-action/README.md

     # The go toolchain to use.
     # Default: `${GOTOOLCHAIN}`
     toolchain: ''
+    # Optional binary-url-template
+    # URL template to resolve a pre-built binary.
+If the expanded URL resolves to an artifact, no artifact will be built or cached.
+    binary-url-template: ''
+    # Optional binary-path-within-archive
+    # Path within an archive resolved by binary-url-template.
+    binary-path-within-archive: ''
     # Optional output.
     # Name of the built binary.
     # Default: none